 DIRECTV and U-Verse Electronics

-- Print off a free shipping label and mail the device to our recyclers via directv.com/recycle;
+- printing a free shipping label and mailing the device to our recyclers via directv.com/recycle,

-- Return your equipment via the recovery kit provided to customers; or
+- returning their equipment via the recovery kit or bag provided to customers, or

-- Drop off equipment at UPS or FedEx locations.
+- mailing in equipment at UPS or FedEx locations.

 To ensure responsible recycling, all our device recycling and salvage vendors are R2 certified.
 The R2 Standard for electronics recycling and refurbishment facilities covers areas such as worker health and safety, environmental protection, chain-of-custody reporting and data security.